OlSerkes/Headphones-OPPO-Enco-Buds2/README.md

 Users should be able to:

-View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
+- The designs were created to the following widths:
+  Mobile: 320px
+  Desktop: 1920px

 ### Screenshot

+Design desctop preview for the OPPO Enco Buds2
 ![Design desctop preview for the OPPO Buds layout solution](./img/desctop-layout.jpg)

+Design mobile preview for the OPPO Enco Buds2
 ![Design mobile preview for the OPPO Buds layout solution](./img/mobile-layout.jpg)

 ### Links